Education

 The following are SOAR’s benefits:

-• It’s simpler to grasp the business’s path when strengths and ambitions are mapped out.
+- Stimulating the business’s path is simpler when strengths and ambitions are mapped out.